Horslips: Further activities

-Copyright issues
+Releases and copyright issues

 For 20 years William McBurney, head of Belfast-based Outlet Records for over 40 years, received royalties from the sales of vinyl and CDs, including many compilations.
 He claimed that he bought the rights in good faith from Jim Slye, who managed Horslips from the late 1970s until the band's final gig.
 However, the quality of these releases left much to be desired.
 Shoddy artwork and poor sound meant that most of these releases were sold at bargain prices, leaving the five former band members disillusioned.
 They fought back and on 7 March 1999 won a court victory in Belfast for copyright ownership and a substantial financial settlement.
 Horslips are now once again fully in control of their music and they released the entire back catalogue on CD in 2000/2001 with updated artwork and digitally remastered sound.

-Return
+Returns

+First revival: 2004 to 2006

 In March 2004, three Horslips enthusiasts, Jim Nelis, Stephen Ferris and Paul Callaghan, put on an exhibition of Horslips memorabilia in The Orchard Gallery in Derry.
 It was opened by the band, who played five songs acoustically.
 Buoyed by this first public appearance in 24 years, Horslips returned to the studio in Westmeath to produce a studio album, Roll Back, in the summer of 2004.
 Described as "Horslips Unplugged", the album contained acoustic reworkings of many of their best-known songs.

 The same exhibition moved to Drogheda in October 2005, courtesy of longtime fan Paddy Goodwin, and was formally opened on 6 October by a tribute band, Horslypse, composed of nine teenage musicians.
 Horslips did a version of "Furniture".
 The exhibition moved to Belfast in February and March 2006 and there were plans for a New York showing in 2007.
 In February 2008, the exhibition opened in Ballinamore in County Leitrim, and in July it opened in Ballybofey in Donegal.

 A double DVD entitled Return of the Dancehall Sweethearts came out in November 2005.
 Disc one is a documentary and disc two was live footage of the band from the 1970s, including promo videos and slots on The Old Grey Whistle Test.

 In December 2005, the band played in front of an invited audience for the recording of the RTÉ television program Other Voices in Dingle in County Kerry.
 Part of the set included three songs done "full-on" - the first time the band had played live and electric since October 1980.

 The last Horslips' event in this phase of their career was a TG4 tribute show recorded and broadcast live on 25 March 2006 before a live invited studio audience.
 A number of Irish personalities were interviewed, in Irish, about what the band meant to them and how Horslips shaped modern Irish music.